ARC-OPT/wbc/README.md

 # WBC Documentation

-WBC is a standalone library for optimization-based feedback control for redundant robots.
+WBC is a standalone library for optimization-based feedback control of redundant robots.
 It is written in C++, with Python bindings for most functionalilities.
 The idea of optimization-based robot control is to formulate simultaneously running robot tasks as constraints or within the cost function of an instantaneous optimization problem.
 Now, in each control cycle ...

   * The constraints/cost functions are updated with the current robot state/control reference